Freeman Plastic Surgery: Mark E. Freeman, MD

 BOTOX® Cosmetic & Dysport®

 Even if you follow an excellent skincare regimen, a lifetime of smiling, squinting, frowning, and making other expressions can result in dynamic wrinkles.
 These are the facial lines, especially in the forehead and around the eyes, that can cause you to appear tired or angry, even when that’s not how you feel.
-Patients who get Dysport® and BOTOX® Cosmetic injections in Idaho Falls, ID, and Jackson Hole, WY, at Freeman Plastic Surgery get a convenient way to reverse these wrinkles for a refreshed appearance that still looks natural.
+At Freeman Plastic Surgery, Dysport® and BOTOX® Cosmetic injections in Idaho Falls, ID, and Jackson Hole, WY, are a convenient way to reverse these wrinkles for a refreshed appearance that still looks natural.